nEXam-App/nEXam-doc/docs/SRS.md

 Since we want to program an iOS and Android app, we chose Kotlin as our programming language.
 We also use the common MVP architecture of Android to keep the frontend and the backend separate and to keep the possibility open to switch to other architectures without making adjustments in several places.

-### 3.7 On-line User Documentation and Help System Requirements
+### 3.7 Online User Documentation and Help System Requirements
 The operation of the app should be as intuitive as possible, so it does not need any further documentation.
 In case the user requires help, we expect to implement a “Help” button in the app, which will include a FAQ.

 ### 3.8 Purchased Components